bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 - Each individual secret has a unique name that is used to identify it within the user secrets store.

+### User secrets stores and user secrets IDs

 - A **user secrets ID** is used to identify a user secrets store.

-### User secrets stores and user secrets IDs
+  - Developers can specify a `UserSecretsId` to the `dotnet user-secrets` tool to manage secrets in the user secrets store associated with that `UserSecretsId`.

-### Visual Studio project files, user secrets IDs and configurations
+### Project files, configurations and user secrets IDs

-- A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secrets store.
+- A `UserSecretsId` can be added to a Visual Studio project file to associate the project with a specific user secrets store.

-- When a Visual Studio project file has a user secrets ID:

-  - The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.
+- When a Visual Studio project file has a `UserSecretsId` the project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.

+- The `dotnet user-secrets` tool can read the `UserSecretsId` from a specified Visual Studio project file, or the tool can search for a project file from which to read the `UserSecretsId`.

-  - Developers can use the `dotnet user-secrets` commands to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.
+  - Developers can use the `dotnet user-secrets` tool to manage secrets in the user secrets store associated with the project, without having to explicitly specify the `UserSecretsId`.

 - A Visual Studio project file can have multiple **configurations** and each build of the project uses exactly one of the configurations.

-- A configuration in a Visual Studio project can be associated with a user secrets ID.
+- A configuration in a Visual Studio project can be associated with a `UserSecretsId`.
 That allows the build of the project for a particular configuration to use secrets from the user secrets store associated with that configuration.

+  - Developers can specify a configuration to the the `dotnet user-secrets` tool and it will use it to search the the Visual Studio project file for the `UserSecretsId` that should be used.

+- The use of configurations is optional.

+   - Developers can setup a Visual Studio project file so that the same `UserSecretsId` is used regardless of the number of configurations that have been setup for the project.

+ - Configurations are independent of user secrets stores.

+   - Each configuration can be setup in the project with a different `UserSecretsId`, so that each configuration uses a different store.
+Or multiple configurations in the same project can use the same `UserSecretsId`, so that they use the same user secrets store.

+ - The combination of project and configuration can be used by the `dotnet user-secrets` tool to determine the `UserSecretsId` to use for accessing the associated user secrets store.

+   - Projects and configurations are used as shortcuts that can be a convenient way for developers to work with secrets in user secrets stores.
+Once the project file is setup to associate `UserSecretsId`s to its configurations, then the developers can use the `dotnet user-secrets` tool and indicate a configuration.
+That allows the developer manage the secrets for a particular project configuration without having to remember the specific `UserSecretsId`.

 ## Synopsis